praneethchityala/electronJS/README.md

 # electronJS
-A demo for electronJS application
+An application to work around MFT.